 It’s no secret that I love a creative scavenger hunt.
 It’s an activity that adults and kids can enjoy together as a family.
 Whether at a party, on a trip, or in your own neighborhood, scavenger hunts for kids are a great tool for encouraging critical thinking, physical activity, and the ability to work as a team.

 In this post, I’ve pulled together my favorite printable scavenger hunts — including those that are based on images, words, and riddles!
-The mix includes hunts which are geared toward everyday activities (such as a park scavenger hunt), holiday parties (like this Christmas party game), and special events (such as a child’s superhero birthday party).
+The mix includes hunts that are geared toward everyday activities (such as a park scavenger hunt), holiday parties (like this Christmas party game), and special events (such as a child’s superhero birthday party).
 Some of the printables are free, and others are paid, but they are all affordable.
 Which is one of the things I love about Printable Scavenger Hunts — affordable, engaging, games that don’t take up space in my closet.

 What is a Scavenger Hunt